winnipegcompsci/tt2.enigmait.ca/README.md

     Adding Item to Inventory
         Adds Details from Vendors Table to WTCR Products Table (SKU Lookup on SKU Map)

-        IF HAS WTCR-SKU USE IT, Otherwise GENERATE-NEW
+        IF HAS WTCR-SKU IN MAP => USE IT
+        ELSE =?
+Generate New WTCR SKU

     Fetching from Longtech          (Ajax Progressor)
 	Fetching from ASI               (Ajax Progressor)